-23. Construction shall be in conformance with the City of Pacifica Storm Water Management and Discharge Control Ordinance and the San Mateo Countywide Storm Water Pollution Prevention Program.
-Best Management Practices shall be implemented, and the construction BMPs plans sheet from the Countywide program shall be included in the project plans.

-- 24. The following requirements must be clearly noted on the construction plans for the project: - a.
-Palmetto Avenue and Santa Maria Avenue shall be maintained clear of construction materials, equipment, storage, debris, and soil.
+- 23. Construction shall be in conformance with the City of Pacifica Storm Water Management and Discharge Control Ordinance and the San Mateo Countywide Storm Water Pollution Prevention Program.
+Best Management Practices shall be implemented, and the construction BMPs plans sheet from the Countywide program shall be included in the project plans. - 24.
+The following requirements must be clearly noted on the construction plans for the project: - a.
+Dondee Way shall be maintained clear of construction materials, equipment, storage, debris, and soil.
 Dust control and daily road cleanup will be strictly enforced.
 A properly signed no-parking zone may be established during normal working hours only. - b.
 All recorded survey points, monuments, railroad spikes, pins, cross cuts on top of sidewalks and tags on top of culvert headwalls or end walls whether within private property or public right-of-way shall be protected and preserved.
 If survey point/s are altered, removed or destroyed, the applicant shall be responsible for obtaining the services of a licensed surveyor or qualified Civil Engineer to restore or replace the survey points and record the required map prior to occupancy of the first unit. - c.
 Existing public improvements within the property frontage that are damaged or displaced shall be repaired or replaced as determined by the City Engineer even if damage or displacement occurred prior to any work performed for this project.
-Any damage to improvements within city right-of-way or to any private property, whether adjacent to subject property or not, that is determined by the City Engineer to have resulted from construction activities related to this project, shall be repaired or replaced as directed by the City Engineer. - 25.
-Applicant shall submit to Engineering Division the construction plans and necessary reports and engineering calculations for all on-site and off-site improvements to the satisfaction of the City Engineer.
-Such plans and reports shall include but are not limited to: - a.
-An accurate survey plan, showing: - i.
-Survey marks and identifying the reference marks or monuments used to establish the property lines; - ii.
-Property lines labeled with bearings and distances; - iii.
-Edge of public right-of-way; - iv.
-Any easements on the subject property. - b.
-A site plan showing: - i.
-The whole width of right-of-way of Palmetto Avenue and Santa Maria Avenue, including existing and proposed improvements such as, but not limited to pavement overlay, under-sidewalk drain, driveway approach, sidewalk, curb & gutter, existing underground utilities and trenches for proposed connections, boxes for underground utility connections and meters, existing power poles and any ground-mounted equipment, street monuments, any street markings and signage; - ii.
-Adjacent driveways within 25' of the property lines; - iii.
-Any existing fences and any structures on adjacent properties within 10' of the property lines.
+Any damage to improvements within city right-of-way or to any private property, whether adjacent to subject property or not, that is determined by the City Engineer to have resulted from construction activities related to this project, shall be repaired or replaced as directed by the City Engineer.